 Full of beans both literally and figuratively, Miles is a jack of many trades—sea kayaker, educator, ultra-runner and craftsman.
-His frank and quirky humour make his award-winning films—Africa by Kayak, Bass By Kayak and Junk Paddle—a hit with paddlers of all types.
+His frank and quirky humour make his award-winning films—Africa by Kayak, Bass By Kayak Junk Paddle and A Mile an Hour—a hit with viewers of all types.

-The newest of the bunch, Junk Paddle, is an 11-minute peek into Miles’ work as an outdoor education lecturer at Melbourne’s Monash University.
+Junk Paddle is an 11-minute peek into Miles’ work as an outdoor education lecturer at Melbourne’s Monash University.
 It reveals his talent for building with reclaimed wood as he turns garbage into a gleaming treasure.
 Without getting preachy, the film inspires viewers to recognize opportunities for adventure on their own doorsteps.

 Miles’ next film, The Commute, explores a similar theme—re-envisioning his 65-minute daily commute as a four-day, paddle-and-drag odyssey from farm to office.
 While we await its release this fall, Miles shares on filmmaking, lessons learned, and why everything can turn into an adventure with the right attitude.